 After a couple of unexpected diversions, Mrs Angry and various other Barnet visitors ended up, later, at the Midland Hotel for the Labour Friends of Israel reception.
 Ed Miliband and his wife turned up, and he made a short speech, which, at close proximity, suddenly made him seem rather more ordinary and likeable than from his conference performance.
-Mrs Angry then somehow fell into conversation with Rachel Reeves, who holds a shadow cabinet Treasury post, and in Mrs Angry's view, volunteered to her, would make an excellent party leader, and is it not time, after all, for a female Labour leader?
+Mrs Angry then somehow fell into conversation with Rachel Reeves.

-By this time, the effects of rather a lot of wine, and no food, was having a visible effect on certain parties from Broken Barnet, and so Mrs Angry cannot quite remember how or why she, the Barnet Bugle, and some random bloke wandering out of the gents ended up having a half hour discussion with Jon Snow about Ed's speech, and the need to engage politically with the younger generations who who appear to be totally alienated from the traditional political process.
+By this time, the effects of rather a lot of wine, and no food, was having a visible effect on certain parties from Broken Barnet, and so Mrs Angry cannot quite remember how or why she, the Barnet Bugle, and some random bloke wandering out of the gents ended up having a discussion with Jon Snow which may have been about Ed's speech, and the need to engage politically with the younger generations who who appear to be totally alienated from the traditional political process.
+Or it may not.

 So the next day, anyway, Mrs Angry woke with a bit of a headache, and stayed in bed as long as possible, before packing up, and wandering over to the conference centre for her last session.
 And this was to prove the most rewarding moment in the whole conference: the debate on the NHS.
 This above all is the issue which speaks to the soul of the nation, the conscience of the nation, one nation, two nations: everyone of us.